Out of My Mind (film): Plot

 The film is set in 2002.
-Melody Brooks is a sixth-grader in middle school with cerebral palsy and a photographic memory.
+Melody Brooks is a sixth-grader in middle school with cerebral palsy, synesthesia, and a photographic memory.
 She is mostly nonverbal and uses an electric wheelchair.
 While she is unable to speak, her internal thoughts are rendered in the voice of Jennifer Aniston, due to her favorite TV show being Friends.
 She has a younger sister named Penny and is constantly watched after by her parents Chuck and Diane, the former of whom believes Melody deserves a better education due to her very obvious intelligence.

 Chuck and Diane meet Dr. Katherine Ray, a post-doctoral fellow with a Ph.D. in education, who offers the opportunity for Melody to be mainstreamed.
 This program would allow Melody to spend some time each day in a regular sixth grade class, as opposed to being only in her mixed-grade special education class.
 Diane is reluctant to allow it, but Chuck convinces her to have her enrolled.

 Melody is sent to Mr. Dimming's class, where she is met with rude comments from both the other students and Mr. Dimming himself.
 Despite showcasing her intelligence by correctly answering Mr. Dimming's questions, he and the students continue to underestimate her abilities.
 The only classmate who talks directly to Melody politely—albeit stiffly—is Rose Spencer.
 Their friendship starts off incredibly one-sided, especially after Melody invites Rose to the museum.
 Rose becomes distracted by her other friends while Melody, feeling left out, wanders off on her own.
 Chuck and Diane decide to apply for a Medi-Talker and Melody is able to speak with an electronic voice, which she happily uses to her heart's content.